vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/junior-proposal.md

 ## Approval Checklist
-- [ ] If I have a team project, I wrote this proposal to represent my work and only my work
+- [ ✅] If I have a team project, I wrote this proposal to represent my work and only my work
-- [ ] I have completed all the necessary parts of this proposal
+- [ ✅] I have completed all the necessary parts of this proposal
-- [ ] I linked my proposal in the Spring Intensive Tracker
+- [ ✅] I linked my proposal in the Spring Intensive Tracker

 ### Sign off

 **Student Name:**
-> Name / Date
+> vladyslav / 03.16.20
 **Make School Advisor Name**
-> TBD
+> adam braus